See our 2018 update about this topic.

 - we advocate the Lidcombe Program for many preschoolers who stutter.
 The Lidcombe program is a direct parent-delivered treatment which focuses on rewarding the child for fluent speech (see here for more detail).

-- for speech sound disorders, we recommend a variety of different evidence-based treatments, from traditional articulation programs through to more complicated phonological treatments like Cycles, Minimal Pairs and Maximal Oppositions (we’ll explain more about these treatments in later articles).
+- for speech sound disorders, we recommend a variety of different evidence-based treatments, from traditional articulation programs through to more complicated phonological treatments like Cycles, Minimal Pairs and Maximal Oppositions.
 Most of these approaches also work directly on speech by rewarding correct production, often by repeating the sounds several times in isolation, syllables, words and phrases.

 Our concern with treating a pre-schooler’s stuttering and speech sounds together is that you may inadvertently confuse your child (or even yourself!) about which behaviours are being rewarded, and why.
 For example: